He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 (Do you want to know how fiercely Canadian I am? -- when I was percolating on that list the other day, the number of US states did not even cross my mind.
 It wasn't until much later in the percolation process that I realized, "Oh yeah, American states."
 Adam Sandler, Paul Simon and beer came first.
 So very Canadian.)

 As of tomorrow, I am the same age as Captain Kirk in "Star Trek II: The Wrath of Khan".
-And I think my hair is way, way nicer than the toupee that Shatner was rockin' in that movie.
+And I think that my hair is way, way nicer than the toupee that Shatner was rockin' in that movie.
 Please don't tell me if you think otherwise; if it's an illusion, it's an illusion I will cling to by its roots.

 Because tomorrow is in fact my birthday, but much, MUCH more important...